-Statistical analysis was performed using the software IBM SPSS for Windows®, version 25.
-Normality of quantitative data was verified by the Kolmogorov-Smirnov test and variables are presented as mean and standard deviation (SD) [normally distributed] or median and interquartile range (IQR) [non-normally distributed].
+Statistical analysis was performed using the software SPSS for Windows[®], version 25 (IBM, Armonk, NY, USA).
+Normality of quantitative data was verified by the Kolmogorov-Smirnov test, and variables are presented as mean and standard deviation (normally distributed) or median and interquartile range (IQR) (non-normally distributed).
 Categorical variables are presented as absolute and relative frequencies.

-Statistical significance was assessed using T-test or Mann-Whitney U test for quantitative variables and Pearson chi-square test or Fisher exact test for categorical variables, as appropriate.
+Statistical significance was assessed using the t-test or the Mann-Whitney U test for quantitative variables and the Pearson chisquare test or the Fisher exact test for categorical variables, as appropriate.
 Outcome data were analyzed using the Kaplan-Meier method and log-rank test.
-A statistically significant difference was defined as a 2-sided p-value <0.05.
+A statistically significant difference was defined as a 2-sided p < 0.05.